0x1eef/ryo.rb/README.md

 The objects returned by Ryo's `Object.create` are similar to instances of Object from JavaScript, or OpenStruct from Ruby.

+## Comparisons

+**1. Compared to JavaScript's "Object"**

+Ryo is heavily inspired by JavaScript when it comes to its implementation - it copies its behavior as much as it can.
+There are Ryo equivalent's to JavaScript - for example, in JavaScript `Object.create(null)` is equivalent to `Object.create(nil)` in Ryo.
+The demos below cover this in more detail.
+Despite the heavy influence from JavaScript, I would like to think Ryo retains Ruby's character.

+**2. Compared to OpenStruct**

-When comparing Ryo to OpenStruct there are notable differences - beyond OpenStruct's not having prototypes.
-For example to delete a "field" in OpenStruct one would write `obj.delete_field!(:foo)` where as with Ryo it would be `Ryo.delete(obj, "foo")`, and while Ryo can provide the same functionality as OpenStruct it has solved the problems it faced differently.
+When comparing Ryo to OpenStruct there are stark differences - beyond instances of OpenStruct not having prototypes or implementing anything like them.

+For example to delete a "field" using OpenStruct one would write `open_struct.delete_field!(:foo)` where as with Ryo the equivalent would be `Ryo.delete(obj, "foo")`.
+Ryo does this to avoid defining methods directly on "obj", in fact Ryo defines as few methods as it can on the objects it creates.

+Ryo also provides the option to create objects who inherited from Object (the default), or BasicObject - but like JavaScript it allows the assignment of any property to an object, even if it already exists as a method.
+There are few exceptions to this - redefining methods that would break Ryo's interface cannot be assigned as a property, but they are very few in number.

+When it comes to being an OpenStruct alternative, Ryo is capable of that because just like JavaScript, it is possible to create an object with no prototype, which would give you something equivalant to an instance of OpenStruct.
+Ultimately though, Ryo takes a different approach and it might be one you like (or don't like).

 ## Demo